zhengying-liu/info232/TP5/README.md

 ### Grading

 * **Usefulness/novelty/originality (/5)**: try to add **your own ideas**, to be **creative**.
 Examples: You find an interesting plot?
 Include it.
-You discover that a processing works very well/very bad?
+You discovered a processing that may work very well/bad?
 Talk about it.
-You tried a unique model?
+You tried or want to try a unique model?
 Describe it.

 * **Clarity/presentation (/5)**: is your report easy to read?
 Does it inclue plots, titles?
 Is the text formatting good?